The role of sibling aggression during childhood in decision-making during adulthood

 Research shows sibling relationships can influence cognitive development, specifically in terms of high-order processes involved in social functioning.
 These high-order processes take place in the human prefrontal cortex.
 While prefrontal connectivity can be influenced by factors experienced during developmental phases, it remains unclear how experiences of aggression towards a sibling in childhood can contribute to high-order processes in adulthood, specifically decision-making.
 Through two studies, we sought to establish a relationship between sibling aggression and decision-making styles reported in adulthood, as well as real-time risky decision-making.
 Study 1 examined the relationship between childhood experiences of sibling aggression and high-order function, specifically decision-making.
 Self-reports from 142 adult participants revealed that using sibling aggression to maintain dominance (ESAS; Harrison, 2017) was linked to avoidant and spontaneous decision-making (GDMS; Scott & Bruce, 1995).
 The findings reported here indicate a possible role of sibling aggression in the development of avoidant and spontaneous decision-making styles.
 Study 2 investigated the relationship between childhood sibling aggression (ESAS; Harrison, 2017) and performance in risky decision-making tasks (IOWA gambling task; Bechara et al., 2000) among 75 adult participants.
 It revealed that experiences of sibling aggression did not predict risky decision-making.
 These findings indicate that the types of decisions made may be influenced by childhood sibling aggression, but not the level of risk involved in decisions made.

-Executive function, a complex cognitive process encompassing reasoning and emotional processing, includes decision-making.
-Daily life involves countless decisions impacting various aspects, highlighting decision-making's importance as a cognitive function and a research priority.
-Understanding the developmental influences on decision-making is crucial for comprehending high-order functions and the impact of external factors on cognitive development.
+Executive functions, encompassing complex cognitive processes like reasoning and emotional regulation, significantly influence decision-making.
+Daily life involves numerous decisions impacting various aspects, highlighting decision-making's crucial role in human cognition.
+Understanding the developmental factors shaping decision-making is essential for comprehending higher-order cognitive functions and the impact of environmental influences on development.

 Role of Stressors and Traumatic Experiences